pyradic/dev/README.md

 - Allows PyroCMS addons/modules to provide modular frontend assets. similar to laravel.
 - Can be implemented for the admin and/or website
 - Allows exporting/importing between modules
-- Tree hashing
+- Tree shaking
 - Application bootstrapping (similar to Laravel using a service container and service providers.).
 Check **@pyro/platform**
 - Uses yarn workspaces.
+Which enables us to do something similar to our node packges as `composer-merge-plugin` is doing for php.
 - Webpack HMR support.
 Automatically switches between compiled assets and webpack-dev-server served assets.

 The cons: